-Women, especially those older than age 60, are more likely to have hypothyroidism.
-Hypothyroidism upsets the normal balance of chemical reactions in your body.
-It seldom causes symptoms in the early stages, but over time, untreated hypothyroidism can cause a number of health problems, such as obesity, joint pain, infertility and heart disease.
+Hypothyroidism may not cause noticeable symptoms in the early stages.
+Over time, untreated hypothyroidism can cause a number of health problems, such as obesity, joint pain, infertility and heart disease.

 The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
-But in general, any problems you have tend to develop slowly, often over a number of years.
+Problems tend to develop slowly, often over a number of years.

 - Increased sensitivity to cold